Doctors Program

 About The Program

-Through a 5-month certificate course, the program enhances the knowledge, skills and core competencies of Primary Care Physicians in the identification, management and treatment of common mental disorders.
+The certificate course, conducted online over five months, helped enhance the knowledge, skills and core competencies of primary care physicians in the identification, management and treatment of common mental disorders.
+It included high-quality training modules in Mental Health and Substance Abuse.

-The program also helps to develop and update standard teaching protocols and modules for evidence-based learning, build a nationwide network of Primary Care Physicians and specialists as well as continually update them with the latest advancements in the field of mental health.
+The program also helped to develop and update standard teaching protocols and modules for evidence-based learning, built a nationwide network of primary care physicians and specialists, as well as continually updated them with the latest advancements in the field of mental health.

 • Mode Of Delivery